swiss-territorial-data-lab/proj-rooftops/README.md

 - Data linked to the building selection of the ground truth:

-    - Roof shapes: shapefile derived from the layer CAD_BATIMENT_HORSOL_TOIT.shp (https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto).
+    - Roof shapes: shapefile derived from the layer [CAD_BATIMENT_HORSOL_TOIT.shp](https://ge.ch/sitg/sitg_catalog/sitg_donnees?keyword=&geodataid=0635&topic=tous&service=tous&datatype=tous&distribution=tous&sort=auto).
 It is filtered with the EGID of the selected buildings: /mnt/s3/proj-rooftops/02_Data/ground_truth/EGIDs_selected_GT.csv (list can be adapted)
     - Tile shape: shapefile of the true orthophoto tiles overlapping the selected buildings: /mnt/s3/proj-rooftops/02_Data/initial/Geneva/ORTHOPHOTOS/2019/TUILES_TRUEORTHO/Tuiles.shp
-    - Ground truth shapes (labels): shapefile of the true orthophoto tiles overlapping the selected buildings: /mnt/s3/proj-rooftops/02_Data/ground_truth/occupation/PanData/roofs_STDL_proofed_2023-11-13.shp
+    - Ground truth shapes (labels): shapefile of the ground truth lables: /mnt/s3/proj-rooftops/02_Data/ground_truth/occupation/PanData/roofs_STDL_proofed_2023-11-13.shp
+    - EGIDs lists (egids): /mnt/s3/proj-rooftops/02_Data/ground_truth/PanData/occupation/Partition/
+        - EGIDs_GT_test.csv: list of egids selected to control the performance of the algorithm on a test dataset.
-    - EGIDs list (egids): list of egids selected for the training (EGIDs_GT_training.csv) and test (EGIDs_GT_test.csv) process of the algorithm.
-For the optimization of the image segmentation, the training list is too long to optimize the result in a reasonable time.
-Therefore, a reduced list is proposed (EGIDs_GT_training_subsample_imgseg.csv).
-The files can be found here: /mnt/s3/proj-rooftops/02_Data/ground_truth/PanData/occupation/Partition/.
+        - EGIDs_GT_training.csv: list of egids selected to perform hyperparameter optimization of algorithms on a training dataset.
+        - EGIDs_GT_training_subsample_imgseg.csv: In the case of image segmentation, the training list is too large to perform hyperparameters optimization within a reasonable time.
+Therefore, a reduced training list of 25 buildings is proposed.

 ### Workflow

-Following the end-to-end, the workflow can be run by issuing the following list of actions and commands:
+The workflow can be run by issuing the following list of actions and commands:

     $ python3 scripts/image_segmentation/generate_tiles.py config/config_imgseg.yaml
     $ python3 scripts/image_segmentation/image_segmentation.py config/config_imgseg.yaml